Your public IP addresses:

 Loading...

-Our mission is to provide simple, educational content about internet privacy, networking, and IP addresses.
-We also offer basic tools and guidance to help protect your online identity.
+Our mission is to provide simple, educational content about internet privacy, networking, and IP addresses, empowering users like you to stay safe online.

-This website is independently managed and is supported by advertising and affiliate partnerships.
+We also offer basic tools and guidance to help protect your online identity, including port checker, DNS leak tests, and speed checks.
+This website is independently managed and supported by advertising and affiliate partnerships.
 We always aim to recommend trusted privacy tools.

-Thank you for visiting myip.casa.
+Thank you for visiting myip.casa!
+Learn more about our privacy commitment.

 If myip.casa helped you, consider buying me a coffee to support development!
 And if you can't, just enjoy the tools !